aloth/mindful-coffee/FAQ.md

 Notification delivery on iOS is more complex than it seems.
 Here's the debugging checklist:

 **Layer 1: App Settings**
-- Open Mindful Coffee → Settings → Notifications
+- Open Mindful Coffee → Me → Notifications
 - Reminders must be explicitly enabled
 - Check the reminder time is set correctly